JellyPumps/Aplos/README.md

 # Aplos

-A programming language inspired by the simplicity and readablitiy of pseudocode.
+A programming language inspired by the simplicity and readability of pseudocode.

 ## Todo